 Where is this einkorn grown and is it organic?

-The einkorn we offer is grown by our partner organic farmers in the western United States & Canada and yes it is organically grown in accordance with our USDA organic certification.
+The einkorn we offer is grown by our partner organic farmers in the western United States & Canada, and yes it is organically grown in accordance with our USDA organic certification.

 How many cups of flour does 1 cup of einkorn berries make?